National Training Standards Approved for AFC in Neuromuscular Medicine

-This landmark decision marks a significant advancement for the neuromuscular community across Canada, paving the way for program accreditation and enhanced training opportunities.
+This landmark decision marks a major step forward for the neuromuscular community across Canada, paving the way for program accreditation and enhanced clinical training opportunities.

 NEWS Website Featured Images